 After you have your pen and your paper, you are ready to begin.

 First, write out a word.
-I would recommend cursive, but that certainly isn’t a requirement.
+I would recommend cursive for consistency, but that certainly isn’t a requirement.
 Leave plenty of space between each letter.
 Here, I’m using one of my Staedtler Triplus Fineliners, which are perfect for this technique!

 After it is written out, it’s time to put some weight on it!
 Using your pen, go through and thicken all the downstrokes.
-Not sure which ones are the downstrokes?
+Not sure which strokes are the downstrokes?
 Hold your pen over the page and write the word in the air.
-Every time your pen pulls down toward the bottom of the page counts as a downstroke.
+Every time your pen moves down toward the bottom of the page counts as a downstroke.

-Thickening up the downstrokes while leaving the upstrokes light creates a lovely variation.
-That is the effect that is desired in brush lettering and other calligraphy.
+Making all the downstrokes thick while leaving thin upstrokes creates a lovely variation.
+That is the beautiful effect that is desired in brush lettering and other calligraphy styles.
 Adding weight to these lines mimics the effect, leaving a finished result of faux calligraphy!

 Here is another example, but with a slightly different technique.
-You can also go through and mark where you plan on thickening a line, leaving a hollow letter.
+You can also go through and mark where you plan on creating a thick line, leaving an outline of a hollow letter.
 Then, simply go through and fill in the gaps.

 This variation is a great way to visualize the finished product.
 Bonus tip – you can even fill in the letters with a different color, or simply leave it hollow.